-Patient's full name Physical Address Phone Number Last four of social security number
+- Patient's full name

+- Last four of social security number

+- Physical Address

-Date of Birth
+- Date of Birth

+- Phone Number

-Next of Kin (if on record)
+- Next of Kin (if on record)

-Please note:
+Please NOTE:

-- If your call is transferred to another staff member, you may be asked again very your identity as required by law. - Staff members will not release any information until they are sure of patient identity.
+- If your call is transferred to another staff member, you may be asked again to verify your identity as required by law. - Staff members will not release any information until they are sure of patient identity.

 You can make restrictions to your account at any time.
-Just ask the Customer Care Team to mail out a HIPAA form.
-We can update your record when we received it back from you.
+Just ask the Customer Experience Team to mail out a HIPAA form.
+We will update your record when we received the form back from you.